Eat These 6 Foods During Your Period to Feel So Much Better

 Don’t forget about vitamin D

 A 2015 study published in Reproductive Biology and Endocrinology found that having low vitamin D levels is associated with irregular periods.
 Vitamin D deficiency is also linked to a higher risk of poor or insufficient sleep or sleepiness.
 And a 2018 study in Gynecological Endocrinology finds supplementing with D may be helpful in reducing the severity of period pain and other PMS symptoms.
 Found in: fish oils, fortified milk, egg yolks.
+Now that you know the period foods you should eat, learn about the period mistakes that ruin your time of the month.

 - Obstetrics and Gynecology Science: “Effect of calcium on premenstrual syndrome: A double-blind randomized clinical trial.”